d-roduit/VSFlix/README.md

 #### In Eclipse

+Before creating the JARs, make sure the build path of each module is correctly set up.
+See these [build path examples screenshots](build_paths_screenshots_for_creating_JARs_with_eclipse/) to see how the build paths should be configured.
+To configure the build path, right click on the module you want to configure the build path for and select `Build Path` > `Configure Build Path...`, then see the **"source"** tab.

+Then, create the JAR with the following steps:

 - In the Project Exporer, right click on the module you want to export, then select `Export`.
 - In the export window, select `Java` > `Runnable JAR file`, then click "Next".
 - In the Runnable JAR file Specification window, fill in the fields: